 To move to the next or previous comment, use Control+Command+N or P, Control+Command+C.

 During my critique, I need to quickly move to the next comment and read the comment text.
 The shortcuts (and I use the word "short" liberally) are Control+Command+N, Control+Command+C to go to the next comment, then Control+Command+A, Control+Command+C to read that comment text.
 Did you hear that noise?
 That was the sound of the Beast growling at us.
 Now it's time for us to growl back.

 I wrote two AppleScripts to go to the next and previous comments and read the comment text.
 I placed them in two Automator Workflows.
-Finally, I associated the workflows with keyboard shortcuts in System Preferences, Keyboard, Shortcuts.
+Finally, I associated the workflows with keyboard shortcuts in System Settings (formerly System Preferences), Keyboard, Shortcuts.
 This allows me to press Control+Shift+1 to go to the next comment and read it or Control+Shift+2 for the previous comment.

 Here's my AppleScript to jump to and read the next comment.